magomezh/Weather-ParkAttendance/README.md

 ## Findings

-* Charts showing annual attendance plotted by year shown against % of operating days with precipitation impact.
+* Charts showing annual attendance plotted by year shown against percentage of operating days with precipitation impact.
-* Plotted with different scales sharing the same X axis to be able to display in millions of attendance and the % of precipitation
+* Displaying attendance in millions and precipitation in percentage, using the twinx method,to display twin Axes object that shares same x-axis (Year).

 ### Aquariums